 - Automatically creates an RSS audio feed: With a dedicated hosting service, you don’t need to sweat the technical aspects of building an RSS feed.

 It automatically creates one for you.
-All you need to do is create an account with Hello Audio, a podcast hosting platform, upload episodes, and voila!
+All you need to do is create an account with Hello Audio, a private podcast hosting platform, upload episodes, and voila!
 Your listeners can download your content whenever and wherever they want.

 - Get to know your listeners better: Hello Audio gives you insights into your listeners, such as the number of times they download your content, which episodes they like best, etc.